 Specialized areas include aeronautical engineering, biomedical engineering, civil engineering, chemical engineering, electrical engineering, mechanical engineering and structural engineering.

 Beyond the Classroom

 Clubs and Organizations

-Students may apply for the Stetson Undergraduate Research Experience, which pays a stipend for students to do research during the summer.
-There are also many programs funded by federal agencies such as the National Science Foundation and the Department of Energy that pay students a stipend and travel expenses to do summer research internships at a variety of universities and national laboratories around the country.
+You may apply for the Stetson Undergraduate Research Experience, which pays a stipend for you to do research during the summer.
+There are also many programs funded by federal agencies such as the National Science Foundation and the Department of Energy that can pay you a stipend and travel expenses to do summer research internships at a variety of universities and national laboratories around the country.